It is gratifying to discover that mankind is still capable of finding new ways of being weird.

 TOY STORY 3

-Now hear me , I read all the articles and listen to all the podcasts, I understand it’s a new era.
-America is built on upward mobility and its the nature of the business.
-Individuals need to find their niche and build their “brand,” companies need to deal with salary caps, unions and regulatory committees… thats all find and I understand it.
-I just grew up with a hero.
-And I want that for my kids.
+I read all the articles and listen to all the podcasts, I understand it’s a new era.
+America is built on upward mobility.
+Individuals need to find their niche and build their “brand,” companies need to deal with salary caps, unions and regulatory committees… thats all fine and I understand it.
+I just grew up with a hero who was rooted in the community.
+And I want that for the kids.

 MAN OF STEEL